@ibnlanre/portal

 // Infer the complete state type

-type UserState = InferType<typeof userStore>;
+type UserState = InferType;

 function saveUserToAPI(user: UserState) {